tenstorrent/tt-forge-fe/docs/src/getting_started.md

 print("compiled output:", out)
 ```

-5. You have now set up the latest wheels for TT-Forge-FE, and can run any models you want inside your virtual environment.
+5. You have now set up the latest wheel for TT-Forge-FE, and can run any models you want inside your virtual environment.

 ## Other Set up Options
 If you want to keep your environment completely separate in a Docker container, or you want to develop TT-Forge-FE further, this section links you to the pages with those options: